- Normal precautions

 You should only use radio or hotel taxis.
 You should remain vigilant and aware, including when using ATMs.
 Petty theft of passports and other personal belongings is common.
 You should be particularly aware when travelling on public transport as bags left in overhead compartments can be stolen.
 Avoid displaying valuable items, and carry small amounts of cash.

 Private inter-city coach/bus services are generally safer than public buses.
 There have been reports of attacks on public buses, sometimes resulting in serious injury.
+It is generally safer to travel on main roads and with other vehicles.
+Speed limits are strictly enforced and penalties for driving under the influence of drugs or alcohol are severe.

 Local Laws and Customs